 Concierge Medicine Package

-- Twelve 30 min appointments @ $75 a visit (or any increment up to 6 hours of total visit time); access to weekend phone call assistance; + 2 additional urgent care visits; any unused visits are lost after the end of the calendar year
+- Any increment up to 8 hours of total visit time; access to weekend phone call assistance; any unused visits are lost after the end of the calendar year

 - Cash or check only for payment (or you can add in the CC fee if you want to use this form of payment)